modom-ofn/plex-auth/README.md

 ```
 **Open:** http://localhost:8089

 ### **Docker Compose Full Stack **
 Use the following docker compose for a full stack setup (postgres, plex-auth, openldap, ldap-sync, phpldapadmin).
-This will spin up LDAP bits only when needed.
+This will spin up the LDAP bits needed so downstream apps can use Plex authenticate through LDAP.

 ```yaml
 version: "3.9"